Welcome to Fostering

-Most children in care are looked after by foster carers, providing a stable and secure family environment either in the short or long-term.
+Most children in care are looked after by foster carers.
+They provide a stable and secure family environment either in the short or long-term.

-We need high-quality foster carers who are able to look after children and provide a nurturing family environment, where young people can thrive and achieve their potential.
+We need high-quality foster carers who are able to look after children and provide a nurturing family environment.
+Young people can thrive and achieve their potential.
 By becoming a foster carer with us, you are supporting local children and families in Norfolk.